-Why does Brides of Melbourne collect personal information?
+Why do the Brides of Melbourne collect personal information?

 Brides of Melbourne collects certain personal information in order to understand and meet the needs of customers and provide the products and services they require.